jupyter/roadmap/README.md

   using phosphor properties to abstract away the details of backbone.js models and replace the backbone models with phosphorjs widget-based views.
 * Transition to ES6/TypeScript.
-* Allow widgets to be used at the top-level of the Jupyter Workbench UI to create dashboards.
+* Allow widgets to be used at the top-level of the JupyterLab UI to create dashboards.

 ## traitlets